Raft, Hike and Canyon in Bosnia

 3-4hrs · 8km

-Drive and descend through the trees to the Rakitnica River where you'll traverse this canyon through a wild and narrow gorge.
+Drive and descend through the trees to the Rakitnica River.
+You'll first be taught basic canyoning techniques, before honing your skills as you traverse this canyon through a wild and narrow gorge.
 Afterwards, you’ll have the opportunity to dry off and change your clothes before heading to lunch.
 Then drive to Blagaj and explore a unique city built around a remarkable Dervish monastery.
 Head on to Mostar and spend your last night in this charming and famously beautiful city.

 Day 4